 What is The Cost of a Breast Lift?

-The cost of a breast lift ranges starts from $9,999 to $15,999, the latter including an additional procedure, like breast implants.
-The extensiveness and other factors of the procedure affect the cost, which will all be discussed with your surgeon, Dr. Peter Bray, in advance.
+The cost of a breast lift ranges from $13,999 to $19,999, the latter including an additional procedure, like breast implants.
+The extensiveness and other factors of the procedure that affect the cost will all be discussed with your surgeon in advance.

 How Long Does It Take to Recover from a Breast Lift?